gbdev/pandocs/content/Video_Display.md

 completely different.
-Intensities in range 00h..0Fh are invisible/black (unless eventually under best sunlight circumstances, and when gazing at the screen under obscure viewing angles), unfortunately, these intensities are regulary used by most existing CGB games for medium and darker colors.
+Intensities in range 00h..0Fh are invisible/black (unless eventually under best sunlight circumstances, and when gazing at the screen under obscure viewing angles), unfortunately, these intensities are regularly used by most existing CGB games for medium and darker colors.
 Newer CGB games may avoid this effect by changing palette data when detecting GBA hardware.
 A relative simple method would be using the formula GBA=CGB/2+10h for each R,G,B intensity, probably the